arniebradfo/style-quick-actions-figma-plugin/README.md

 Caveats:
 - Library Styles are saved in this plugin based on their source file name.
 If that file name changes, the plugin will treat it as a new Published Library Style.
 If you change the a source file name, delete the old one and re-publish.
 - There is a [max memory limit of 1MB for each plugin](https://www.figma.com/plugin-docs/api/figma-clientStorage/#:~:text=Each%20plugin%20gets%20a%20total%20of%201MB%20of%20storage).
 This means there is a limited number of styles you can publish via this plugin.
 There is a percentage % next to the Published Style name that displays how much of the total memory each Library takes up.
 - You can't Toggle Published Styles in their own source library.
+Those styles are always available locally.

 ## TODO: